prathamesh66/Milestone_2/README.md

 # Milestone_2

 This is a Task Management App built with React and Vite.
 It allows users to efficiently manage tasks, including adding, editing, marking as complete, and deleting tasks.
-The application uses React's Context API for state management, making it easy to share state across components.
+The application uses React's Context API for state management, making it easy to share state across components..

 * Features